Contentful Personalization & Analytics

 Unset identify and screen can emit; other events are blocked.

-true All event types can emit.
+true All SDK event types can emit.

 false identify and screen can emit; other events are blocked.

 Call client.consent(true) when the visitor grants consent and client.consent(false) when the visitor rejects it.
-Boolean consent controls both event emission and durable profile-continuity persistence by default.
-Use client.consent(events:persistence:) when event emission and durable profile continuity need separate policy decisions:
+Boolean consent controls both event emission and durable profile-continuity persistence by default. client.consent(false) clears event consent and persistence consent, purges SDK queues, and clears SDK-managed durable profile-continuity storage while leaving active in-memory state available until the app resets or tears down the client.

 client.consent(events: true, persistence: false)

-Entry personalization boundary
+Entry optimization boundary

 The application provides: